Transfer credits to PCC

 View your credits

 Once the evaluation is complete, your unofficial transcript in MyPCC shows transferred courses.
 If you don’t see a course, it did not meet the standards for acceptance (see above).
 If you still have questions, please contact us.

 - Why are some of my transfer courses listed as 1XX or 2XX?

 If there isn’t an equivalent course at PCC, we assigned 1XX or 2XX in the closest subject area.
 Often, these courses still meet specific PCC degree requirements.

 - Why do grades from my transfer classes have a ‘T’ in front of them?

-This means the course was transferred in to PCC.
+This means the course was transferred to PCC.
 For example, a ‘B’ earned at another school will appear as ‘TB’ on your unofficial PCC transcript.
 These grades will not appear on your official transcript.
-Instead, your PCC transcript will show a summary of total credits transferred.
+Instead, your PCC transcript will show a summary of the total credits transferred.